 In this post, we'll understand node overhead on Kubernetes.
 Then we'll benchmark cloud providers and find the worst offenders.

 Good question.
 According the docs, every node reserves CPU and Memory for itself.
+The reserved resources are split into three parts: kube-reserved, system-reserved, and eviction-threshold.

 After you subtract reserved resources from total CPU/Memory, what’s left over for pods is known as Node Allocatable.